Fund managers focus on Prime memberships to gauge Amazon rally

 The company has added 20 percent more U.S. Prime members this calendar year, to about 12 million, which is still well below the approximately 30 million U.S. households that purchased goods on Amazon since January, according to estimates by John Blackledge, an analyst at Cowen and Company.

-Even so, the level of spending required for the company's expansion plans is not being accurately reflected in its share price, which fell approximately 1 percent to $810.32 on Thursday, said Robert Peck, an analyst at SunTrust.
+Even so, the level of spending required for the company's expansion plans is not being accurately reflected in its share price, which were up more than 6 percent to $816.56 on Friday, said Robert Peck, an analyst at SunTrust.

 "We remain believers in the long-term story," Peck said.
 However, in the medium-term, SunTrust believes Amazon shares are baking in expectations of significant revenue growth while not taking into account the capital expenditures required to support the growth, he said.

-Should the company fail to meet investor's high expectations, any sell-off would be a buying opportunity, said Paul Greene, portfolio manager of the $3.9 billion T Rowe Price Media and Telecommunications (PRMTX.O) fund.
+Should the company fail to meet investor's high expectations, any sell-off would be a buying opportunity, said Paul Greene, portfolio manager of the $3.9 billion T Rowe Price Media and Telecommunications fund.
 At 10 percent of assets, Amazon has long been the fund's top holding, Greene said, and he would buy more shares if not for rules that limit his concentration in individual stocks.

 The rally from February does not suggest the stock is now overpriced, he said, because it had fallen sharply during the sell-off at the start of the year.